-It’s “very, very common” for home sellers to renege on buyers, especially in a hot real estate market.
+Schorr also points out that home sellers backing out is “very, very common,” especially in a hot real estate market.
 Even when the seller doesn’t have a clear legal right to renege on a deal, it can still happen.

-“I do these cases all the time, but it’s generally a very tough case for the seller and typically you would rather be on the buyer side,” Schorr says.
-“It’s easier for a buyer to cancel and hard for a seller to get away without a penalty.”
+“I do these cases all the time, but it’s generally a very tough case for the seller,” he says.
+“Typically, you would rather be on the buyer side.
+It’s easier for a buyer to cancel and hard for a seller to get away without a penalty.”

-Buyers have the upper hand because most contracts for a home purchase contain provisions that protect them and keep the purchase process moving along.
-Sellers who want to renege have an uphill battle unless a buyer “fails to perform.
+Buyers have the upper hand, because most contracts for a home purchase contain provisions that protect them and keep the purchase process moving along.
+Sellers who want to renege have an uphill battle, unless a buyer fails to perform.

 Sellers may have a variety of reasons for trying to back out of an accepted purchase agreement.
 Among them:

-Why it’s crucial to get everything in writing
+Be sure to get everything in writing

-The first thing that both home sellers and buyers should know is that all purchase offers, counteroffers and acceptances should be in writing and signed by each party agreeing to the contract.
+When it comes to real estate, it’s smart to protect yourself.
+All purchase offers, counteroffers and acceptances should be in writing and signed by each party agreeing to the contract.
 Typically, when the seller accepts the buying party’s signed offer or counteroffer and communicates that acceptance to the buyer, a binding agreement has been reached.

-“Until there is a contract, there is no obligation on behalf of the (home) owner,” Schorr says.
+“Until there is a contract, there is no obligation on behalf of the homeowner,” Schorr says.
 “An oral agreement is generally not binding.
 A contract to sell real property is required in writing.”

 A seller often has to pay the buyer’s legal fees, as well as his own, says Schorr.
 “That could be a harsh penalty.”

-The seller also may be ordered to:
+The seller may also be ordered to:

-- Return the buyer’s good faith deposit, plus interest;
+- Return the buyer’s good faith deposit, plus interest.

-- Pay for lost equity the buyer may have realized from the home;
+- Pay for lost equity the buyer may have realized from the home.

-- Pay any other reasonable expenses the buyer incurred;
+- Pay any other reasonable expenses the buyer incurred.

 - Reimburse the listing agent for the lost commission and marketing costs.